Heading to Big Sur with the kids? Get ready for an amazing adventure in one of California’s most gorgeous locations.

 As you get closer to the water, you’ll come to a junction.
 Veer left to continue to the cove.
 You reach a bridge that then takes you to the 60-foot tunnel built for John Partington in the 1880s.
 He used the tunnel to transport oak from the mountains to ships moored in the cove on the other side.
 Rumor has it that the cove was also used by smugglers and bootleggers in the twentieth century.

 On the other side of the tunnel, you’ll reach the cove, beloved for its crystal clear blue-green water.
 It’s so clean that you can see the kelp forest growing below.
 Head out to the bench, sit back, relax, and enjoy the view!

 16. Take a Family Photo at McWay Falls

 McWay Falls in Julia Pfeiffer Burns State Park is one of the most popular stops in Big Sur with kids.
-The secret’s out on this one, so don’t expect to have the scene to yourself!
+The secret’s out on this one, so don’t expect to have the place to yourself!

 Bug saw a photo of this famous tidefall in a San Luis Obispo hotel, and couldn’t believe it when I said we could drive to see it in person.
 This was the most excited his little 4-year-old self has ever been for a road trip stop!